Indre-V/bee-aware/README.md

 ## Responsiveness Tests

-I have deployed the project a very early stage in order to test the responsivenes.
+I have deployed the project a very early stage in order to test the responsiveness.
 I have used mobile first approach and checked all my changes on Microsoft Edge and Google Chrome browser DevTools.
 External website - [Responsive Design Checker](https://responsivedesignchecker.com/ "Responsive Design Checker") was used to test deployed versions.
 Another external source used was [Am I Responsive](https://ui.dev/amiresponsive "Am I responsive") website to get a single view of various device breakpoints.

 I have also utilised Mobile Simulator extension on Google Chrome for extra specific device responsiveness testing.
-Device samples at various breakpoints were tested for navigation, element alignment, content pacement and functionality issues.
+Device samples at various breakpoints were tested for navigation, element alignment, content placement and functionality issues.

 Test Results: